Feelzor/Writeups/CTF_10k_RootMe/osint/README.md

 # OSINT Challenges

-Here is the list of all my writeups for the Web Challenges
+Here is the list of all my writeups for the OSINT Challenges

 - **[Easy]** [At that time](./AtThatTime.md) - 50 points
 - **[Easy]** [Somewhere in France](./SomewhereInFrance.md) - 50 points